-Issu Issue 9: Better connections between shopping areas Rep Name / Summary of Representation ID Organisation lan Smith English One of the issues which the Area Action Plan has noted is the fragmented nature of the City centre (due, in no small part, to the road building schemes of the 1960s).
+Rep ID Better connections betweer Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith English One of the issues which the Area Action Plan has noted is the fragmented nature of the City centre (due, in no small part, to the road building schemes of the 1960s).
 This has made it particularly difficult for pedestrian movement around the City.
-Whilst there is a need for better connections between the various parts of the retail area (and we would endorse the good practice put forward in the City Centre Design Guide), there also needs to be better pedestrian connectivity between the retail areas and the other parts of the City centre.
-This is especially true of those areas which, in the future, could generate a large number of pedestrians (such as the Learning Quarter and the residential areas in Little Germany and Goitside).

-Issu ssue 9: Better connections between shopping areas Rep Name / Summary of Representation ID Organisation Clive Brook Dacres / Johnson Brook Planning on behalf of Bradford Property Forum The statement made with regard to this issue does not go far enough.
+Whilst there is a need for better connections between the various parts of the retail area (and importance of connections between shopping areas and other non- shopping related areas in the city See Revised Movement Chapter and Highways Guidance in the allocation proposal statements. we would endorse the good practice put forward in the City Centre Design Guide), there also needs to be better pedestrian connectivity between the retail areas and the other parts of the City centre.
+This is especially true of those areas which, in the future, could generate a large number of pedestrians (such as the Learning Quarter and the residential areas in Little Germany and Goitside). the potential future connection problems resulting from increased pedestrian movements through the Clive Brook Dacres / Johnson Brook Planning on behalf of Bradford Property Forum The statement made with regard to this issue does not go far enough.
 We would expect actual optional schemes for enhancing connectivity between Broadway and Kirkgate, Broadway and Forster Square Retail Park etc. With regard to the Broadway - Kirkgate connection the options should include various types of moving pavement/lift system/escalator.
-There are no clear aspirations here to guide developers.
+There are no clear aspirations here to guide developers. comments on the options not being strong enough.
+The Publication Draft includes specific policies on Movement.
+The Council will explore the use of moving pavement / lift systems / escalators to improve connections within the city centre.
 Bob May Turley Associates on behalf of Westfield Shopping Towns Ltd Westfield supports improved connectivity within the city centre, building on the recent public realm investment made by the Council in the city centre.
 In addition way finding from key arrival points is important and this should extend to visitors arriving in the city centre by all modes of transport, including rail and car.
-N H R Smith Resident As I have said earlier, a much bolder approach to public transport development is needed.
+The Council acknowledges the importance of way finding and has strengthened this point in the Publication Draft.
+See Policy SL3.
+N H S Smith Resident As I have said earlier, a much bolder approach to public transport development is needed.
+Improvements to public transport have been assessed through the Transport Study, the results and recommendations of which have been taken forward into the Publication Draft document.
+See Revised Revised Movement Chapter.